alexecheverria/8thlight_interview/README.md

 After search results are provided, the user can add items to their locally created list by entering a list of numbers similar to the example provided above.

 The user will then be prompted to add more books to their list or exit the program.
-Their reading list is stored in the generated file, **reading_list.log"** If the user reruns the program, this file will be overwritten.
+Their reading list is stored in the generated file, **reading_list.log** If the user reruns the program, this file will be overwritten.